nastradacha/wazobia_test_case/qa-testcases/manual/login functionality/TC-019-verify-login-functionality-3.md

 data: "gmail: devstella19@gmail.com\npassword: devstella19"
 steps: |
   1. Nagivate to the login url : https://wazobialist.com/login
-  2.Enter a valid username.
+  2. Enter a valid username.
   3. Enter a valid password.
   4. Click the Login button.
 expected: "User is successfully logged in and redirected to the home page"